DawnTeamMC/DawnTeamMC/dawn_api/modrinth.md

 ![](https://raw.githubusercontent.com/DawnTeamMC/DawnTeamMC/master/dawn_api/header.png)

-The Dawn API for Minecraft 1.16 facilitates the creation of features for other mods.
-It also is bundled with some enchantments and effects used by other mods.
+The Dawn API is a library mod that facilitates the creation of features for other mods.
+It also is bundled with some commands that can be used for mapmaking.

 The Dawn API requires [Fabric Loader](https://fabricmc.net/use/) and [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api)